 Getting Better My Way digital tool

 Getting Better My Way is a digital self-management tool for emotional health.
 In addition to the advice presented on this web page, this tool can help improve your well-being by identifying practical actions for you to put in place that are tailormade for your situation.
+The tool is not a substitute for conventional therapy such as individual or group sessions with a professional.
 To learn more, go to the the Getting Better My Way digital tool page.

 The coronavirus (COVID‑19) pandemic is a singular, unprecedented reality that no one is prepared to cope with for a lengthy period of time.
 It can affect people physically, psychologically and socially.
 In this kind of context, it is quite normal to experience a lack of balance in life and it can become harder to manage our thoughts, emotions, behaviour and interpersonal relations.

 Various types of behaviour can, however, improve things and make a difference in the lives of others; for example, maintaining healthy relationships, listening to the needs of friends, family and colleagues and denouncing violence when we become aware of it.

 This Web page offers various ways that can improve your emotional and psychosocial well-being.

 Take care of yourself

 - Focus on your feelings, emotions and reactions and empower yourself to express them to someone you trust or by writing them down or being physically active.